This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will sit or lie back in a dental chair.
 You will receive a shot of local anesthesia (numbing medicine) around your tooth.
-If you have a filling or other dental device on your tooth, your caregiver will remove it.
+If you have a filling or other dental device on your tooth, your healthcare provider will remove it.
 A rubber sheet will be put around your tooth to separate your tooth from the rest of your mouth.
 The rubber sheet helps prevent saliva from entering the root canal.
 It also helps prevent you from breathing in or swallowing liquids or small tooth pieces.
-Your caregiver may remove the crown on your tooth with a dental drill.
+Your healthcare provider may remove the crown on your tooth with a dental drill.
 He may also drill a hole in the crown to reach the pulp and root canal.

 What happens after a root canal?

 Ask your healthcare provider when you can eat and drink again.
 Ask about any special instructions for caring for your tooth after a root canal.
 Find out when to return to complete your procedure or for a follow-up visit.

 What are the risks of a root canal?

 - The cleaning fluid used to clean the root may enter nearby tissues and cause swelling, bruising, or an infection.
 The tip of a dental tool may get stuck in your root canal, or you may swallow the tip if it drops into your mouth.
 You may get a fistula (abnormal tissue opening) between your tooth root and your sinus.
 The diseased tissue may not be completely removed, the root may not be completely filled, or the seal may not be tight.
 This means germs could enter your tooth and cause an infection.
 After your procedure, you may have pain, swelling, or damage to your tooth.
 You may need another root canal, or your tooth may need to be removed.